containerbase/base/README.md

 ### Base image

-If you make changes to the [`src`](./src/) folder or the [`Dockerfile`](./Dockerfile), you need to rebuild the `containerbase/base` image.
+If you make changes to the [`src`](./src/) folder or the [`Dockerfile`](./Dockerfile), you must rebuild the `containerbase/base` image.

 ```sh
 docker buildx bake
 ```

-You can use the following command to ignore remote cache for local testing.
+You can use the following command to ignore the remote cache for local testing.
-This will probably speedup local builds.
+This may speed up your local builds.

 ```sh
 docker buildx bake  --set *.cache-from=